 Although the information in this booklet is up to date when it is published, changes may occur.
 REHS may change the information without notice to the residents.
-Any updates to the text of this publication are accessible at the Live On website at liveon.msu.edu.
+Any updates to the text of this publication are accessible at liveon.msu.edu.

-This booklet was last modified summer 2022.
+This booklet was last modified summer 2024.